 Filters

 Topics and measures and can be filtered to curate both the UI and calculations, respectively.
 The filter syntax was built to mirror filtering in the UI, and embed the filters into modeled objects for simpler curation.
-The are structured with filter:
+They are structured with filter:

 (measures) or default_filters: